 Closing ranks with people of the same faith has been done for centuries.
 It is often called cloistering.
-While imperfect, cloistering got some Catholics in Ireland through the Dark Ages with their skins intact and some precious manuscripts intact.
+While imperfect, cloistering got some Catholics in Ireland through the Dark Ages with both their skins intact and some precious manuscripts intact.
 (It is noteworthy that other copies of the same manuscripts were burned, elsewhere in Europe.)
 Designating some States as a Redoubt is nothing more than a logical defensive reaction to an approaching threat.

 Are You With Us?

-Read my Precepts page.
+Most of all, you should read my Precepts page.
 If you aren’t in agreement with most of those precepts, then I don’t recommend that you relocate to the Redoubt–you probably won’t fit in.